Navigating the Intersection of Leadership and Management

 Senior members must be proficient in the concepts and techniques of team building, employee engagement, positive influence, and performance improvement, which leads to effective leadership because companies are made up of people working together in groups, teams, units, and departments.

-The actions and inactions of an organization’s leadership determine its future.
+The actions and inactions of an organization’s administration determines its future.
 Therefore, in order to ensure its own success, a business must continually improve its leadership.
 Thankfully, management science has recognized and crystallized crucial learnable aspects of good leadership in order to ensure that leaders continue to meet their unique challenges.

 Management on the other hand entails getting things done by directing efforts towards a particular stated purpose.
 It is the responsibility of the management to create a conducive environment so that people in the organization can work efficiently and effectively.